althea-yuquan-chen/Promptprompt/Open Source Tools.md

 1. **Prompt Testing** for building the 30 prompt testing suite
 2. **Text Evaluation Tools** for comparing model outputs before and after optimization

-If you find any problem， please contact me， I will update ：）

 # Category A: Prompt Testing
 ## 1. Promptfoo
 https://github.com/promptfoo/promptfoo